pawelbudziszewski/Wild-Life/README.md

 -	`1`, `2`, `3`, `4` keys to change color map
 -	`Esc` to exit

-All configuration parameters are stored in first part of wild_life.py file.
+All configuration parameters are stored in the first part of wild_life.py file.